AugmentedWeb/UserGUI/documentation.md

 ### 4) Add a page

 Use [BeautifyTools' Form Builder](https://beautifytools.com/html-form-builder.php) to create your GUI elements.
-After creating the form, press the "Get HTML" button.
+After designing the form, press the "Get HTML" button.

 > **NOTE: Other form builders are not supported, please only use the BeautifyTool's form builder.**